qbrc-cnap/cnap/docs/cnap_setup.md

 > grant all privileges on <DB_NAME>.* to <DB_USER>@localhost;
 > flush privileges;
 ```
 Now that the database is ready (but without any table schema), we have to provide those database details to Django.
-Open the Django settings template file (`cnap/settings.template.py`) and edit the `DATABASES` variable:
+This way, when the startup script runs, Django is able to connect to the database and create the schema and tables  Open the Django settings template file (`cnap/settings.template.py`) and edit the `DATABASES` variable:
 ```
 DATABASES = {
     'default': {